 What: An Olive Grove in East London

-Why: Only just launched this summer, you can now sit on an outdoor terrace surrounded by olive trees while tucking into modern Greek fare at the Hungry Donkey in Shoreditch.
+Why: East London got its very own olive grove last summer.
+Sit on an outdoor terrace surrounded by olive trees while tucking into modern Greek fare at the Hungry Donkey in Shoreditch.
 Imagine you’re on holiday, soaking up the sun on a Greek island as you crunch into a flaky filo pastry pie and a crisp Greek salad, smattered with some of the best feta cheese The Handbook has ever had!